david-tedjopurnomo/david-tedjopurnomo.github.io/_pages/teaching.md

 This subject introduces programming in a bootcamp style using Java.
 It covers algorithmic development using standard control structures, fundamental concepts of programming and creation of small to medium practical applications.
 This will include skills in testing and debugging programs, and in the use of appropriate software technologies.

-Achieved a 4.02 out of 5.00 mean Good Teaching Score (GTS).
+Achieved a 4.02 out of 5.00 Good Teaching Score (GTS).
 Exceeding the school, college and RMIT mean GTS score.

 February 2023 - May 2024